 Offers highly competitive APY through Webull Cash Management

-Stash is a mobile-friendly personal finance app that comes paired with investing options and a checking account.
-Like Acorns, Stash acts as a low-cost, all-in-one financial platform and gets included in this list as a result.
-While the app primarily caters to hands-off investors looking to automate their investing, you can also actively select stocks to trade.
-Acorns only allows ETFs.
+While the app primarily caters to hands-off investors looking to automate their investing through exchange-traded funds (ETFs), you can also actively select stocks to trade.
 You can do all of this as you spend money and make recurring deposits into your account.

 Stash is a personal finance app that simplifies investing, making it easy and affordable for everyday Americans to build wealth and achieve their financial goals.